privacybydesign/pbdf-website/pages/en/irma-explanation.md

-Do you value careful, privacy-friendly interaction with your customers, and do you have a good idea for an IRMA application, for instance in your webshop or within your organisation, do [contact](/contact-en) the Privacy by Design foundation.
+Do you value careful, privacy-friendly interaction with your customers, and do you have a good idea for an IRMA application, for instance in your webshop or within your organization, do [contact](/contact-en) the Privacy by Design foundation.
 For instance, the foundation can:

-* advice about the organisation of attributes for the intended application;
+* advice about the organization of attributes for the intended application;
 * advice about the usage of the open source software of the foundation;
 * possibly extend this software for optimal use within your application; such extensions will in principle also be open source and be available for others.

-The foundation may aks a to-be-determined financial contribution for such advice, in order to maintain its own activities.
-The foundation is a not-for-profit organisation, without commercial targets.
+The foundation may ask a to-be-determined financial contribution for such advice, in order to maintain its own activities.
+The foundation is a not-for-profit organization, without commercial targets.

 Even if you do not have a concrete application in mind, but wish to contribute to the IRMA development, via your efforts or via a